Razvyyh/TelegramBot/README.md

 ## 📝〢 Features

 - File encryption/decryption.
+- AntiSpam decorator to prevent spam.

 ## 🎯〢 Future features

 - Chat to speak with Bot owner.
-- A module to avoid FloodWait errors.
 - Docker support.
 - Logs and more!